Skip to main content

 How To Choose a Cool Mattress

-Choosing the best mattress can be time-consuming, but considering how much time we spend in bed, it proves to be a valuable, rewarding process.
+Choosing the best mattress can be time-consuming, but considering how much time we spend in bed, it can be a valuable, rewarding process.
 In addition to cooling features, you’ll want to consider the other aspects that make up your ideal bed — like pressure relief, support, and overall quality.

 Here are a few considerations to remember throughout your search for the best cooling mattress:

-• Mattress types: Traditional memory foam mattresses trap body heat.
-The coil systems in hybrid mattresses typically allow for better airflow.
-Latex mattresses and airbeds are good alternatives as well.
+• Mattress type: Traditional memory foam mattresses trap body heat while coil systems in hybrid mattresses typically allow for better airflow.
+Latex mattresses typically offer cooling properties as well.

 • Cover materials: Look for cooling qualities, like moisture wicking, breathability, or infusions with cooling elements like gel, copper, or charcoal.